Watch now: With his signature on paper, Teddy Prochazka details the 'fast' life of a new signee

-OMAHA — The 15 months since Teddy Prochazka committed to play college football for Nebraska at times moved slowly as he waited for his time to join the Huskers.
+OMAHA — The 15 months since Teddy Prochazka committed to play college football for Nebraska at times moved slowly as he waited to join the Huskers.

 Now, though, things are moving quickly.
-Prochazka, the top-75 national recruit from Elkhorn South, signed his national letter of intent at 7:45 a.m. on Wednesday.
+Prochazka, a top-75 national recruit from Elkhorn South, signed his national letter of intent at 7:45 a.m.
+Wednesday.

 Prochazka is graduating from high school early to start his college career.
 His final high school exam is Friday.
 He moves to Lincoln on Jan.
 21, and starts college on Jan.
 25.